US STOCKS-S&P 500, Nasdaq at record highs as stimulus bets offset higher jobless claims

 By Ambar Warrick and Shreyashi Sanyal

-Dec 17 (Reuters) - The S&P 500 and the Nasdaq hit record highs on Thursday on increased optimism over a coronavirus stimulus bill, even as an unexpected rise in weekly jobless claims pointed to further economic stress from the COVID-19 pandemic.
+Dec 17 (Reuters) - Technology shares pushed the S&P 500 and the Nasdaq to record highs on Thursday as optimism grew over a coronavirus stimulus bill, helping markets look past signs of economic strain brought on by the COVID-19 pandemic.

-Technology stocks .SPLRCT were among the best performing S&P sectors, with utilities .SPLRCU and materials .SPLRCM shares, primed to benefit from more stimulus, also making large gains.
+Technology stocks .SPLRCT were among the best performing S&P sectors and hit a record high as their perceived resilience through the virus outbreak drove increased buying.

+Consumer discretionary stocks .SPLRCD, a sector primed to benefit from fresh stimulus also hit a record high, while utilities .SPLRCU and materials .SPLRCM shares marked large gains.

-Negotiations were underway in Congress late on Wednesday over the details of a $900 billion aid bill, with top Democrats and Republicans sounding more positive than they have in months on a fresh response to a crisis that has killed more than 304,000 Americans and thrown millions out of work.
+Top Republicans and Democrats were closer than ever to producing a fresh round of aid in response to a crisis that has killed more than 304,000 Americans and thrown millions out of work.

-The number of Americans filing first-time claims for jobless benefits unexpectedly rose last week as a relentless surge in new coronavirus infections hobbled business operations and hurt hiring trends.
+Many market participants saw the passing of new measures to support the economy as imminent, after data showed the number of Americans filing first-time claims for jobless benefits unexpectedly rose last week.

 This followed a reading on Wednesday that showed U.S. retail sales fell more than expected in November, as consumer spending remained constrained.

 The Federal Reserve also kept interest rates at near-zero levels on Wednesday and vowed to keep funneling cash into financial markets over the long term.
-Equity markets have been among the main beneficiaries of accommodative policy through the virus outbreak.
+Equity markets have been among the main beneficiaries of accommodative policy through the pandemic.

-"We have been waiting on this stimulus for months now, but we also have the Federal Reserve buying almost a trillion and a half dollars worth of assets a year," said Mike O'Rourke, chief market strategist at JonesTrading.

-"They have promised to keep interest rates at zero for the next three years and that is also where the optimism comes from."
+"We also have the Federal Reserve buying almost a trillion and a half dollars worth of assets a year and they have promised to keep interest rates at zero for the next three years and that is also where the optimism comes from," said Mike O'Rourke, chief market strategist at JonesTrading in Stamford, Connecticut.

-MacroGenics Inc MGNX.O jumped 3% after the drug developer said the U.S. Food and Drug Administration had approved its treatment for an advanced type of breast cancer.

-Advancing issues outnumbered decliners for a 1.60-to-1 ratio on the NYSE and a 1.51-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.79-to-1 ratio on the NYSE and a 1.53-to-1 ratio on the Nasdaq.

-The S&P index recorded 28 new 52-week highs and no new low, while the Nasdaq recorded 141 new highs and three new lows.
+The S&P index recorded 32 new 52-week highs and no new low, while the Nasdaq recorded 204 new highs and eight new lows.

 (Reporting by Ambar Warrick and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta)